 The Centre hosts seminars, public events, work-in-progress seminars, and major conferences.
 To help realise its programme the Centre also collaborates with museums, universities and scholarly societies.

-Convened by Tate curators Dr Greg Sullivan and Amy Concannon, the Centre focuses on the visual arts but seeks to stimulate debate and exchange across a number of disciplines.
+Convened by Tate curators Dr Greg Sullivan, Amy Concannon, and Elizabeth Jacklin, the Centre focuses on the visual arts but seeks to stimulate debate and exchange across a number of disciplines.
 It welcomes proposals for new projects and events.

 - Tate Britain re-hang scholars morning, May 2013, focusing on the re-display of Tate’s collection of British art of the period c.1770–1850